 1. Remember that alcoholism is a disease

-Approximately 40% of those who enter an alcohol addiction treatment facility opt to begin recovering from alcoholism each year.
+According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), more than a third of U.S. adults who were dependent on alcohol are now in full recovery.
 So, recovery is possible as long as your spouse is willing, and that may eventually be the case, even if it isn’t right now.

 2. Don’t become angry